futurelearn/frontend-exercise/README.md

 The look and feel of the module should match the visuals provided in the `visuals` folder.

-This exercise should adhere to our Browser Support matrix, available here: https://about.futurelearn.com/browser-support/
+This exercise should adhere to our [Browser Support matrix](https://about.futurelearn.com/browser-support/)

 Completion